Why Water is an Important Issue

 Water is at the heart of every aspect of human development.
 We need water to nourish us, sustain the natural world, produce food and energy, and propel economic growth.

 But water scarcity is a growing problem that impacts people around the world.
 Globally, 2.3 billion people live in water-stressed countries and 21 of the world’s 37 largest groundwater reservoirs are being depleted faster than they can be refilled.
 By 2030, scientists predict a 40% shortfall in the available global water supply.
-Lake Mead and Lake Powell – two of the largest reservoirs in the U.S. – are at their lowest levels ever, threatening water and power shortages for millions of people in the American west.
+The low water levels at Lake Mead and Lake Powell – two of the largest reservoirs in the U.S. – are the result of 20 years of drought and could lead to water and power shortages for millions of people in the American west.

 Water quality is also a growing concern, with over 80% of wastewater flowing back into the environment without being treated or reused.
 In the U.S., forever chemicals (PFAS) are present in over 100 waterways across 29 states and the District of Columbia.